 Perma-Pier has been repairing foundations in Dallas-Fort Worth and Arlington markets for over two decades.
 We have expertise in the Texas soils specific to each region and have successfully completed over 30,000 residential and commercial repairs.

-FORT WORTH: Soils in Fort Worth are different from those in Dallas – or anywhere else in Texas – and we understand how to handle those differences.
+Fort Worth: Soils in Fort Worth are different from those in its neighboring city, Dallas, and we understand how to handle those differences.
 Homes on Eagle Mountain Lake will be heavily influenced by their proximity to such a large body of water, whereas older pier & beam foundations, like those found in Fairmount, will behave in an entirely different manner.

 Our corporate office hours are by appointment only.